IlanSchindler/Ened-Project-5/README.md

 https://youtu.be/5SFVOaWzkVg

 The robot uses a PID algorithm to drive straight and tracks the rotation of the left motor to measure the distance it has traveled.
-Before searching for a box, it will navigate to an intersection point between the 2 closes aisles.
+Before searching for a box, it will navigate to an intersection point between the 2 closest aisles.
 From there it will navigate closer to the boxes with more precision to properly read them.
 Once a box is found, the robot takes a continual reading of the reflected light intensity off of the "barcode" and analyzes the data it generates to determine if it is the correct box.
 Once the correct box is found, the robot will rotate to lift it and then bring it back to its home.